William Woodruff: London and Oxford

 Beyond Nab End describes his life after arriving in London.
 He worked for two years as a "sand rat" in an East End iron foundry (the sand is used to make molds into which molten iron was poured).
 He attended night school, discovering a love of learning (or perhaps re-discovering, as there are clear indications that his grandmother Bridget, and other adults, encouraged this love when he was younger).
 In 1936, with the aid of a London County Council scholarship, he gained a place at the Catholic Workers College (later Plater College), Oxford.
 In 1938 he was then admitted as a fully accredited member of the University of Oxford, joining St Catherine's Society in St Aldates (now St Catherine's College).
 In a unique gesture, Oxford waived its entrance examination to admit him.
 It was at Oxford that he met his first wife Katharine, whom he married in 1940.

 Second World War

 In 1939, Woodruff volunteered for the army and served during the Second World War.
 He fought with the 24th Guards Brigade, of the 1st Infantry Division, in North Africa and the Mediterranean region.
-His wartime experiences became the basis of his work Vessel of Sadness, which A. L. Rowse called one of the "most sensitive and moving books of the war, both authentic and poetic" in a review in the Times Literary Supplement.
+His wartime experiences, in particular the beach landings at Anzio, became the basis of his work Vessel of Sadness, which A. L. Rowse called one of the "most sensitive and moving books of the war, both authentic and poetic" in a review in the Times Literary Supplement.

 At the end of 1945, he returned to the wife he had seen for "five weeks in five years" and his eldest son, whom he had never met.
 His first wife died of cancer in 1959, and Woodruff remarried in 1960.